eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.regex/README.md

 Transforms a source string on basis of the regular expression (regex) search pattern to a defined result string.

 The simplest regex is in the form `<regex>` and transforms the input string on basis of the regex pattern to a result string.
-A full regex is in the form `s/<regex>/<result>/g` whereat the delimiter `s` and the regex flag `g` have a special meaning.
+A full regex is in the form `s/<regex>/<substitution>/g` whereat the delimiter `s` and the regex flag `g` have a special meaning.

 The regular expression in the format `s/<regex>/result/g`, replaces all occurrences of `<regex>` in the source string with `result`.
 The regular expression in the format `s/<regex>/result/` (without `g`), replaces the first occurrence of `<regex>` in the source string with `result`.

-If the regular expression contains a [capture group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#cg), it returns the captured string.
+If the regular expression contains a [capture group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#cg) defined by `()`, it returns the captured string.
-Multiple capture groups can be used to retrieve multiple strings and can be combined as defined in the substitution.
+Multiple capture groups can be used to retrieve multiple strings and can be combined as a result string defined in the `substitution`.

 The transformation can be set to be restricted to only match when the input string beginns with an character by prepending `^` to the beginning of a pattern or to only match when the input string ends with a specified charactger by appending `$` at the end.
 So the regex `^I.*b$` only matches when the input string starts with `I` and ends with `b`, like in `I'm Bob`.
 Both can be used alone or in combination.